apjanke/vscode-octave-hacking/README.md

 * Syntax highlighting
 * Outline view and code navigation for functions
-* Snippets
+* Code snippets
-  * functions, classdefs, and common control structures
+  * Functions, classdefs, and some common control structures

 ## Debugging